71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 A good mechanic is hard to find.

-In many towns, even if there is already a garage or mechanic, there’s often room for another.
+In many towns, even if there is already a garage or mechanic, there's often room for another (and you can get started with this list of mechanic names).

 If this is your passion, it can be a great way to create a profitable small town business.